Karaka-Management/Organization-Guide/Processes/Development.md

 Additional inspections which are run but might be ignored during the review depending on the use case are mentioned in the [inspection documentation](https://github.com/Karaka-Management/Developer-Guide/blob/develop/quality/inspections.md) as other checks.

+### Quality: Code review

+In addition to the automatic code review performed by the various inspection tools such as (phpcs, phpstan, phpunit, eslint and custom scripts) a senior developer must check the proposed code change before it is merged with the respective `develop` branch.
+Only upon the approval by the reviewer a code change requests gets merged as no other developers have permission in the software to make such code merges.

+In case a code change request is not approved the reviewer states the reason for the decision, this may include some tips and requests which will allow the contributor to make improvements so that the code change may get approved.

+If the code reviewer only finds minor issues with the proposed code change the reviewer may make small changes to the proposed code change and inform the contributor to speed up the implementation process.
+Code reviewers are encouraged to do this with new contributors to avoid long iteration processes and to not discourage new developers.
+However, communication is key and severe issues with code change requests or if the contributor already made multiple code change requests in the past the reviewer should not implement the improvements by himself and rather decline the code change requests with his reasoning.

 ### Demo

 Some code changes may also require changes or extensions in the demo setup scripts.
 The demo setup script try to simulate a real world use case by generating and modifying mostly random data.
 This is also a good way to setup and “manually” test the code changes in a larger picture.
 The demo setup script can be found in the [demoSetup](https://github.com/Karaka-Management/demoSetup) repository.
 The demo setup script takes a long time due to the large amount of user input simulated data which is generated.
 Therefore it is recommended to run this only sporadically.

-### Code review

-In addition to the automatic code review performed by the various inspection tools such as (phpcs, phpstan, phpunit, eslint and custom scripts) a senior developer must check the proposed code change before it is merged with the respective `develop` branch.
-Only upon the approval by the reviewer a code change requests gets merged as no other developers have permission in the software to make such code merges.

-In case a code change request is not approved the reviewer states the reason for the decision, this may include some tips and requests which will allow the contributor to make improvements so that the code change may get approved.

-If the code reviewer only finds minor issues with the proposed code change the reviewer may make small changes to the proposed code change and inform the contributor to speed up the implementation process.
-Code reviewers are encouraged to do this with new contributors to avoid long iteration processes and to not discourage new developers.
-However, communication is key and severe issues with code change requests or if the contributor already made multiple code change requests in the past the reviewer should not implement the improvements by himself and rather decline the code change requests with his reasoning.

 ### Release flow